Beloin/dotfiles/i3/README.md

     2. gvfs -> External devices and Trash

 ### gnome-keyring-daemon
-This is used to work as a keywords store and secure to browsers (such as google chrome `google-chrome-stable --password-store=gnome`) and to add ssh keys.
+This is used to work as a keywords store and secure to browsers (such as google chrome `google-chrome-stable --password-store=gnome` or `google-chrome-stable --password-store=kwallet5`) and to add ssh keys.

 ## TODO